Restaurants

 With no gas and no electricity in the kitchen, Firedoor prepares every dish with, you guessed it, fire.
 With two wood-fired ovens, three grills, and a wood-burning hearth at their disposal, the team, headed by chef Lennox Hastie, cook up a menu of delectable smoky goods that change daily.

 Oyster mushrooms, bread, cod, and lamb are all regulars in the heat and Hastie draws on the Spanish asador tradition for his cooking.
 Having worked in Michelin Star restaurants across Europe, he learned to wield the flame in the Basque country and is a wizard with the heat.
+Book online.

 Insider intel

-• Since appearing on Chef's Table: BBQ, Firedoor is wildly popular—book well in advance
+• Since appearing on Chef's Table: BBQ, Firedoor is wildly popular—book well in advance.

-• If you can't get a booking, try Gildas, Hastie's Basque-inspired wine bar just across the street
+• If you can't get a booking, try Gildas, Hastie's Basque-inspired wine bar just across the street.

 Read more